Diagnostic Testing

 Wavescan

 A WaveScan measurement is used to map your vision's unique characteristics.
-With this map, your doctor will be able to accurately assess whether you're a good candidate for laser vision correction.
-Along with the other diagnostic tests that your doctor performs, an individualized treatment plan can then be developed to address your unique vision needs.
+With this map, your doctor can accurately assess whether you're a good candidate for laser vision correction.
+Along with your doctor's other diagnostic tests, an individualized treatment plan can then be developed to address your unique vision needs.

 To schedule an appointment, call (509) 456-0107